apache/flink/docs/content/docs/dev/table/data_stream_api.md

 import org.apache.flink.table.api.Schema;
 import org.apache.flink.table.api.Table;

-// DataStream API does not support immutable POJOs yet
+// the DataStream API does not support immutable POJOs yet,
-// they will result in a generic type that is a RAW type in Table API by default public static class User {
+// the class will result in a generic type that is a RAW type in Table API by default public static class User {

     public final String name;